codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 Both the ``setRule()`` and ``setRules()`` methods can accept an array of custom messages that will be used as errors specific to each field as their last parameter.
-This allows for a very pleasant experience for the user since the errors are tailored to the each instance.
+This allows for a very pleasant experience for the user since the errors are tailored to each instance.
 If not custom error message is provided, the default value will be used.

 The array is structured as follows::